Exhibitions

 Belfast Exposed, Belfast, Northern Ireland (Oct 2014 – Jan 2015)

-Home Truths featured photographic artworks depicting the experience and symbolism of motherhood in contemporary Western culture.
-Favouring autobiographical and documentary approaches in art photography of the 2000s, the project drew on feminist precedents in art making and writing.
+Home Truths featured work depicting the experience and symbolism of motherhood in contemporary Western culture.
+Favouring autobiographical and documentary approaches the project drew on feminist precedents in art making and writing.
 Home Truths negotiated what it means to be a mother in the twenty-first century, grappling with stereotypes, personal expectations and cultural constraints, revealing the maternal self to have both agency and power.
 The artists featured included: Janine Antoni, Elina Brotherus, Elinor Carucci, Ana Casas Broda, Fred Hüning, Leigh Ledare, Hanna Putz, Katie Murray, Annu Palakunnathu Matthew, Tierney Gearon, Miyako Ishuichi and Ann Fessler

 Interview by The Photographers’ Gallery (video)